Hflora2010/Book-Search-Engine/README.md

 ## Usage

 To use: <br>
-1. Follow the link below titled 'Book Search Engine' to navigate to this project's respository in my personal Github. <br>
+1. Follow the link below titled 'Book Search Engine' to navigate Google Book Search. <br>
-2. This command will automatically open a window in your browser, navigating you to Google Books Search Homepage
+2. This link will automatically open a window in your browser, navigating you to Google Books Search Homepage.
 3. Click "Login/Signup" in the top right corner and create an account for yourself.
-4. Search for a book you are interested in, and click "save this book" if you would like to save it to your personal list.
-This personal list can be found in the top right of the navigation bar.
+4. Search for a book you are interested in, and click 'Save this Book" if you would like to save it to your personal list.
+This personal list can be found in the top right of the navigation bar labled 'See Your Books'.
 <br><br>
 Below is a link to this project's application: <br>
 <a href="https://hflora2010.github.io/Book-Search-Engine/">Book Search Engine</a>